 There you have it!
 Now relax and watch Photoshop do everything for you!

-For those who don’t want to create an action in Photoshop by themselves, I suggest downloading these 5 wonderful Photoshop filters which can simplify your workflow in Photoshop.
+For those who don’t want to create an action in Photoshop by themselves, I suggest downloading this complect of wonderful Photoshop filters which can simplify your workflow in Photoshop.
 Using these tools, you can whiten teeth and change eyes color, create double exposure or perform other photo manipulations.